Dorsey & Whitney Trust CO LLC Sells 2,369 Shares of iShares MSCI All Country Asia ex Japan ETF (NASDAQ:AAXJ)

-Dorsey & Whitney Trust CO LLC decreased its position in shares of iShares MSCI All Country Asia ex Japan ETF (NASDAQ:AAXJ – Get Rating) by 31.9% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 5,058 shares of the exchange traded fund’s stock after selling 2,369 shares during the period.
-Dorsey & Whitney Trust CO LLC’s holdings in iShares MSCI All Country Asia ex Japan ETF were worth $380,000 at the end of the most recent reporting period.
+Dorsey & Whitney Trust CO LLC cut its holdings in shares of iShares MSCI All Country Asia ex Japan ETF (NASDAQ:AAXJ – Get Rating) by 31.9% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 5,058 shares of the exchange traded fund’s stock after selling 2,369 shares during the quarter.
+Dorsey & Whitney Trust CO LLC’s holdings in iShares MSCI All Country Asia ex Japan ETF were worth $380,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently made changes to their positions in the company.
-Ameliora Wealth Management Ltd. bought a new position in iShares MSCI All Country Asia ex Japan ETF in the fourth quarter worth approximately $477,000.
-Sierra Capital LLC raised its position in shares of iShares MSCI All Country Asia ex Japan ETF by 6.8% in the fourth quarter.
-Sierra Capital LLC now owns 69,705 shares of the exchange traded fund’s stock worth $5,765,000 after acquiring an additional 4,460 shares during the period.
-JPMorgan Chase & Co. raised its position in shares of iShares MSCI All Country Asia ex Japan ETF by 4.6% during the 4th quarter.
-JPMorgan Chase & Co. now owns 2,800,729 shares of the exchange traded fund’s stock worth $231,621,000 after purchasing an additional 122,276 shares during the last quarter.
-Credit Suisse AG raised its position in shares of iShares MSCI All Country Asia ex Japan ETF by 4.9% during the 4th quarter.
-Credit Suisse AG now owns 172,977 shares of the exchange traded fund’s stock worth $14,306,000 after purchasing an additional 8,123 shares during the last quarter.
-Finally, Leelyn Smith LLC raised its position in shares of iShares MSCI All Country Asia ex Japan ETF by 64.3% during the 4th quarter.
+A number of other institutional investors and hedge funds have also bought and sold shares of the business.
+Leelyn Smith LLC lifted its stake in iShares MSCI All Country Asia ex Japan ETF by 64.3% in the fourth quarter.
 Leelyn Smith LLC now owns 3,272 shares of the exchange traded fund’s stock worth $271,000 after purchasing an additional 1,281 shares during the last quarter.
+Ameliora Wealth Management Ltd. bought a new stake in shares of iShares MSCI All Country Asia ex Japan ETF during the fourth quarter valued at approximately $477,000.
+Acima Private Wealth LLC raised its stake in shares of iShares MSCI All Country Asia ex Japan ETF by 8.7% during the fourth quarter.
+Acima Private Wealth LLC now owns 36,178 shares of the exchange traded fund’s stock valued at $2,992,000 after acquiring an additional 2,905 shares in the last quarter.
+Sumitomo Mitsui Trust Holdings Inc. raised its stake in shares of iShares MSCI All Country Asia ex Japan ETF by 9.3% during the first quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 57,273 shares of the exchange traded fund’s stock valued at $4,297,000 after acquiring an additional 4,873 shares in the last quarter.
+Finally, Janney Montgomery Scott LLC raised its stake in iShares MSCI All Country Asia ex Japan ETF by 6.1% in the first quarter.
+Janney Montgomery Scott LLC now owns 59,911 shares of the exchange traded fund’s stock worth $4,495,000 after buying an additional 3,431 shares in the last quarter.

 iShares MSCI All Country Asia ex Japan ETF (the Fund), formerly The iShares MSCI All Country Asia ex Japan Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance, of the MSCI All Country Asia ex Japan Index (the Index).